sveetch/djangotribune/README.rst

         /name

-    Note that this name will only be directly visible on anonymous user, because registered users have their username displayed, but the name (or user-agent) is visible on mouseover their username.
+    Note that this name will only be directly visible for anonymous user, because registered users have their username displayed, but the name (or user-agent) is visible on mouseover their username.
 This is behavior is only on HTML board, remote clients have their own behaviors.